AML/KYC Resilience for Investment Migration When Primary Sources Are Unavailable

 What is an “evergreen” SOF/SOW pack?

-A standardised collection of identity, ownership, bank, audited, tax, and contract evidence that remains defensible without relying on same‑day media.
-It prioritises official registries and institution‑issued attestations and aligns with the level of detail authorities expect in higher‑risk transactions.
+A standardised collection of identity, ownership, bank, audited, tax, and contract evidence that remains defensible without relying on same-day media.
+It prioritises official registries and institution-issued attestations and aligns with the level of detail authorities expect in higher-risk transactions, including the beneficial ownership fields required under FinCEN’s real estate rule and FATF Recommendation 24.

 How often should we run PEP and sanctions screening?

-Screen at onboarding, before each funds movement/escrow release, upon material changes, and on a risk‑based periodic cycle.
-For PEPs and higher‑risk profiles, apply enhanced due diligence and obtain senior‑management sign‑off in line with global expectations.
+Screen at onboarding, before each funds movement or escrow release, upon material changes, and on a risk-based periodic cycle.
+For PEPs and higher-risk profiles, apply enhanced due diligence and obtain senior-management sign-off in line with FATF Recommendations 12 and 22.

 What counts as primary evidence when media is inconclusive?

-Official registries and filings, audited financials, and bank/institution‑issued attestations carry the most weight.
-This hierarchy mitigates ownership opacity and variable transparency standards across jurisdictions.
+Official registries and filings, audited financials, and bank or institution-issued attestations carry the most weight.
+This hierarchy mitigates ownership opacity and variable transparency standards across jurisdictions, and is consistent with the evidentiary expectations set out in FATF Recommendations 24 and 25.

 How should we handle KYC verification gaps?